 One comparison of 17 interventions found that eight reduced white people’s unconscious bias against Black people.
 A follow-up experiment tested those eight interventions and one fake intervention.
-The fact that all nine seemed to work indicates that participants may be learning how to game the bias test rather than unlearning their biases.
+All nine seemed to work, indicating that participants may learn how to game the bias test rather than unlearning their biases.
 Furthermore, the effects dissipated within days.

 A recent article in The Lancet referred to a recent meta-analysis showing diversity training to be largely ineffective at reducing inequality.